Terkwood/forest/README.md

 ## Dynamic PNG Generation

 This project implements procedural drawing of trees in [Godot engine](https://godotengine.org/) using [Lindenmayer Systems](http://algorithmicbotany.org/papers/#abop).

-We use Godot's [rust bindings](https://github.com/GodotNativeTools/godot-rust) to accomplish most of the work.
+The trees are written to disk as SVGs and can't be dynamically generated during the course of gameplay.
+However, they can br packaged as assets once generated.
+We hope to add the ability to generate Godot `Image`s dynamically during the course of a game session.

 ### Justification